Truck Driving Jobs Without a CDL

 If the idea of getting paid to drive appeals to you, but you aren’t interested in driving extremely large vehicles or being away from home for long periods, a trucking position that doesn’t require a commercial driver’s license (CDL) may be right for you.

-This article discusses what a CDL is, provides a list of jobs that typically don't require CDLs, and names some benefits of non-CDL driving positions.
-It'll also discuss how to find these jobs and list a few common employers for these drivers.
+This article discusses what a CDL is, provides a list of jobs that typically don’t require CDLs, and names some benefits of non-CDL driving positions.
+It’ll also discuss how to find these jobs and list a few common employers for these types of driving jobs.

 A commercial driver’s license (CDL) is needed to operate heavy, oversized, or hazardous material-transporting vehicles.
 You might need a CDL to drive a bus, semi, tractor-trailer, dump truck, livestock carrier, tank, or HAZMAT vehicle.

-There are three classes of CDL license, based on the type of vehicle you want to drive:
+There are three classes of CDL licenses, based on the type of vehicle you want to drive:

 To obtain any CDL license, you need to undergo a training program, pass exams, get a medical evaluation, and more.